douglas-j-bothwell/douglas-j-bothwell.github.io/cv/index.md

 * Lead writer for AppResponse Xpert, the highest-revenue product in SteelCentral product line for network and application performance monitoring.
 Topics include:

-     * [Metrics Reference](..\appresponse-online-help\Main Documentation\wwhelp/wwhimpl/js/html/wwhelp.htm#href=Main Documentation/metrics_concepts.html) with in-depth explanations and graphics to describe exactly how application, transport, and network metrics are calculated
+     * Metrics Reference with in-depth explanations and graphics to describe exactly how application, transport, and network metrics are calculated

+     * Web Transaction Analysis to collect detailed metrics on web app usage and end-user behavior

-     * [SteelFlow WTA](..\appresponse-online-help\Main Documentation\wwhelp/wwhimpl/js/html/wwhelp.htm#href=Main Documentation/sfwta.html) feature for studying the impact of WAN optimization on web application performance
+     * Steelflow WTA feature for studying the impact of WAN optimization on web application performance

 ### OPNET Technologies